samkjohns/Drakebook/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote that will be build using Ruby on Rails and React.js.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

-- [ ] New account creation, login, and guest/demo login
-- [ ] Smooth, bug-free navigation
-- [ ] Adequate seed data to demonstrate the site's features
-- [ ] The minimally necessary features for an Evernote-inspired site: note creation and saving, note editing, and notes organized into notebooks
-- [ ] Hosting on Heroku
-- [ ] CSS styling that is satisfactorily visually appealing
-- [ ] A production README, replacing this README (**NB**: check out the [sample production README](https://github.com/appacademy/sample-project-proposal/blob/master/docs/production_readme.md) -- you'll write this later)

 Drakebook is a web application inspired by Facebook that will be built using Ruby on Rails and React.js.
 This app, at minumum, should satisfy the following criteria:

 - [ ] New account creation, login, and a guest login.